Portsmouth 1-4 Arsenal: Gabriel Martinelli responds to recent criticism by scoring FA Cup third round hat-trick

 Arsenal made 10 changes from their tired team against Liverpool but still named a side including Gabriel Jesus, Noni Madueke, Eberechi Eze and Martinelli.
 Ben White, Kepa Arrizabalaga and Christian Norgaard brought experience at the back.

 That squad depth is only getting stronger too.
-Kai Havertz's return was a huge plus for Arsenal, while the fact Bukayo Saka, Declan Rice and Viktor Gyokeres could have the night off means they can be used for most of the Carabao Cup game at Chelsea on Wednesday.
+Kai Havertz's return was a huge plus for Arsenal, while the fact Bukayo Saka, Declan Rice, William Saliba, Leandro Trossard and Viktor Gyokeres could have the night off means they can be used for most of the Carabao Cup game at Chelsea on Wednesday.

 Compare this situation to Liverpool's at Plymouth in the FA Cup last season.
 They could not name such a strong side against a relegation-threatened Championship side and went out to prioritise other tournaments.